Since its creation in 2004, MCC has been advancing and accelerating the conversation on aid effectiveness.

-MCC has invested $3 billion in trade capacity building assistance in AGOA countries on infrastructure like roads and power, on increasing productivity of small- and medium-sized businesses and export-heavy sectors, and leveraging policy and regulatory reforms.
+MCC has invested $4.5 billion in trade capacity building assistance in AGOA countries on infrastructure, on increasing productivity of small- and medium-sized businesses and export-heavy sectors, and leveraging policy and regulatory reforms.

 Development needs around the world will not be met by foreign assistance alone.
 Official development assistance must increasingly catalyze other resources to finance development – including private-sector investment.
 Here's one way MCC is doing just that.